-You can use chalk paint on decorative plastic furniture.
-However, you shouldn’t use it for high-traffic furniture surfaces as the paint isn’t durable enough to withstand constant usage.
+Don’t apply chalk paint on high-traffic or outdoor furniture surfaces as the paint isn’t durable enough to protect it.

-You can paint a plastic table with chalk paint, but you must seal the finish.
-That’s because tables are exposed to constant usage and water that can wash off the paint.
+You can apply chalk paint on plastic tables, but you must seal the paint as the tables are exposed to constant usage and water that can remove the paint.

 You can paint plastic picture frames with chalk paint because they aren’t exposed to water, usage, or moisture.
 You also don’t have to seal the finish.

 To apply it chalk paint on plastic picture frames, do the following.